sst-product-team/attendance-backend/README.md

 python manage.py loaddata ./fixture.json
 ```

+After loading fixtures you can use following credencials to loggin
+username: diwakar.gupta@scaler.com
+password: password

 ### Lint & Formatting
 We use `flake8==6.1.0` as a linter and `black==23.11.0` as a code formatter